Subrogation Insights: When To Investigate a Product Failure

 Read about how CTL’s Professional Engineers used non-destructive and destructive testing to help a subrogation firm pinpoint the cause of a plastic pipe leak.

-Leveraging Crash Data Retrieval as an Auto Claims Adjuster
+Leveraging Event Data Retrieval as an Auto Claims Adjuster

-Discover how Crash Data Retrieval can reveal critical details in vehicle claims and prove useful, should these claims enter litigation.
+Discover how event data retrieval can reveal critical details in vehicle claims and prove useful, should these claims enter litigation.

 Alpine Intel’s content is meant to inform and educate readers using general terms and descriptions.
 They do not replace expert evaluations that determine facts and details related to each unique claim.